-- Our teaching in PSHE and Citizenship (including Protective Behaviours/ Taking Care Project) is concerned with confidence and self-esteem, personal relationships and responsibilities, and with healthy living and the awareness of personal safety.
-Our statement on Anti-Bullying is set within this context and is developmentally appropriate. - Staff will always deal with behavioural issues in a timely manner.
-Therefore any behaviour which is within our agreed definition of bullying will be dealt with at any time it should arise. - We recognise that bullying flourishes in a climate of secrecy and intimidation not to tell, therefore we recognise the importance of maintaining an atmosphere of trust between adults and children where they are encouraged to voice their opinions and concerns and where there is a 'Listening' environment.
+Our teaching in PSHE and Citizenship (including Protective Behaviours/ Taking Care Project) is concerned with confidence and self-esteem, personal relationships and responsibilities, and with healthy living and the awareness of personal safety.
+Our statement on Anti-Bullying is set within this context and is developmentally appropriate.

-- We recognise the need to be aware of places and opportunities where unacceptable behaviour could arise, and will work to eliminate these, consulting the children where appropriate. - We will deal with children's concerns in general terms to avoid identifying individuals and to allow children to share common experiences. - We will not dismiss 'Telling Tales', and will treat each incident on its own merits, acknowledging that the child's concerns are a way of asking for help to solve a problem. - We will use 'Circle Time' throughout the School, as a medium for discussion relating to behaviour.
-For Reception and Year One Persona Dolls, Puppets and Small world characters will also be appropriate. - Drama and 'Hot Seating' will also be used as a means of teaching and learning about appropriate behaviours.
+- Staff will always deal with behavioural issues in a timely manner.
+Therefore any behaviour which is within our agreed definition of bullying will be dealt with at any time it should arise. - We recognise that bullying flourishes in a climate of secrecy and intimidation not to tell, therefore we recognise the importance of maintaining an atmosphere of trust between adults and children where they are encouraged to voice their opinions and concerns and where there is a 'Listening' environment. - We recognise the need to be aware of places and opportunities where unacceptable behaviour could arise, and will work to eliminate these, consulting the children where appropriate. - We will deal with children's concerns in general terms to avoid identifying individuals and to allow children to share common experiences. - We will not dismiss 'Telling Tales', and will treat each incident on its own merits, acknowledging that the child's concerns are a way of asking for help to solve a problem. - We will use 'Circle Time' throughout the School, as a medium for discussion relating to behaviour.
+For some children Puppets and Small world characters will also be appropriate.